Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-advanced/readme.md

 ## UV mapping our stream

 Go ahead and open a viewport for a UV editor if you don't have one open already.
 Once you have it open select all faces of the stream mesh with the <kbd>A</kbd> key.
 You should see the UV for the mesh in the UV editor now.
-Let's go over a few tools you'll need to know for manually adjusting UVs.
+Let's go over a few tools you'll need to know for manually adjusting UVs:

 * The highlighted options are your selection modes like the ones found in edit mode.
 You can pick from vertex, edge, face, and island selection.
 We will go with island for this example.
 ![](2H.png)